Welcome to the Sixth Form

 Welcome to the Sixth Form at the Royal Alexandra and Albert School.

-We’re a mixed-gender state boarding school in Reigate, Surrey, for students aged 7-18 years, where parents pay for the wrap-around care and the education is funded by the government.
+We’re a mixed-gender state boarding school in Reigate, Surrey, (within easy reach of London and the South East) for students aged 7-18 years, where parents pay for the wrap-around care and the education is funded by the government.
 That means our charges are considerably lower.

 With 170 students in the Sixth Form, we’re small enough to care for each student but big enough to offer a diverse community of students from many different backgounds.